 Each Sunday (from June through mid-September) Historic Main Street transforms into a carnival-style affair.
-An eco-friendly open-air market lines the street with art, creative gifts, and just plain silly fun.
+An eco-friendly, open-air market lines the street with art, creative gifts, and just plain silly fun.
 You’ll find local bands, food, beer, a farmer’s market, and more.
 If you brought the family, it’s a sure win for kids, with bouncy houses, face painting, art projects, hula hoops, and a petting zoo.
 You won’t find anything more energetic and inspiring in all of downtown.
 Visit Park Silly website.

 Local Tip: Don’t miss the Bloody Mary Bar – create your own with all kinds of condiment fixin’s.
 And don’t forget that the rest of Main Street has great shopping and restaurants as well.

 The Park City Film Series is a single screen art house cinema that shows awesome independent films, both domestic and international, and is often considered to be a year-round miniature Sundance Film Festival.
 Located within the library building, this niche cinema brings incredible movies to Park City that would otherwise slip right under the popular radar.
 It is worth a visit every time you visit Park City, if possible.
 Check their calendar to see what is playing and what is coming up.
 Visit Park City Film Series website.

 The unique combination of American staples like wings and burgers, craft and draft brews, outdoor dining, and a 360’ glass enclosure make Umbrella a great place to take après.
 The refreshing environment and stimulating menu will simultaneously relax and invigorate you whenever you need a little something during your ski day.
 Visit Umbrella Bar website.